liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### How should I update my code?

-If you are in an OSGi module, you can simply inject the DDMXML references.
+In an OSGi module, simply inject the DDMXML reference.

     @Reference
     private DDMXML _ddmXML;

-If you are in a legacy WAR or WAB, you will need a snippet like:
+In a legacy WAR or WAB, you need to get a DDMXML service reference from the bundle context.

     Bundle bundle = FrameworkUtil.getBundle(getClass());